thoth-tech/documentation/docs/Splashkit/Applications/Tutorials and Research/Tutorial Proposals/Building the SplashKit Core Library with CMake.md

 SplashKit core library.
 It will cover directory setup, platform detection, linking libraries, handling source files, and compiling the shared library on different platforms.
-The tutorial is aimed at computer science students and programmers who want to gain a deeper understanding of CMake and learn to customize it for their projects.
+The tutorial is aimed at computer science students and programmers who want to gain a deeper understanding of CMake and learn to customise it for their projects.

 ### Expected Learning Outcomes